zloivan/event-bus/README.md

 # Event Bus System for Unity

 ## Overview

 A lightweight and efficient event bus system for Unity, designed to facilitate communication between different parts of your application.

 ## Features

 - Simple interface for event definition
 - Flexible event binding
 - Event caching for accessing last triggered event
+- Async support with Task and UniTask integration
 - Comprehensive logging
 - Editor integration for automatic cleanup
 - Examples included for quick start

 ## Installation

 To install the package, follow these steps:

 1. Open your Unity project.